kn-lim/xivcrafter/README.md

 - Start XIVCrafter
 - Use `config.yaml` as its configuration file
 - Set the amount to craft to 10, rather than the value in the config file
-- Sets the food hotkey to "**f**", rather than the value in the config file
+- Sets the food hotkey to "f", rather than the value in the config file
 - Sets the potion hotkey to "" (Empty string indicates no hotkey), rather than the value in the config file

 ## Supported Keys